PaulRitsche/DL_Track_US/README_Pypi.md

 ## Community guidelines

 Wheter you want to contribute, report a bug or have troubles with the DL_Track_US package, take a look at the provided [instructions](https://dltrack.readthedocs.io/en/latest/contribute.html) how to best do so.
-You can also contact us via email at paul.ritsche@unibas.ch, but we would prefer you to open a discussion as described in the instructions.